From Shapley Values to Generalized Additive Models and back: FROM SHAPLEY VALUES TO GENERALIZED ADDITIVE MODELS

 \subsection{The Shapley-GAM}

-If the value function is subset-compliant, then the $d$-Shapley Values represent the original function as a GAM.
-This is equivalent to saying that $\Phi^d_S(x)$ is a well-defined function of $x_S$.
+The following Theorem \ref{thm:shapley_gam} shows two things.
+First, a subset-compliant value function gives rise to a well-defined functional decomposition.
+Second, $d$-Shapley Values are equal to this decomposition.
+The transformation of the value function that defines the decomposition is well-known as the Harsanyi Dividend \citep{harsanyi1982simplified} or Möbius transform.

-\begin{theorem}[The Shapley-GAM] Let $v(x,S)$ be a subset-compliant value function.
-Then, the $d$-Shapley Values represent the original function $f$ as a GAM which we call the Shapley-GAM.
-In particular, we have\\[1pt]
+\begin{theorem}[$d$-Shapley Values provide a functional decomposition of $f$] Fix a function $f: \mathbb{R}^d \to \mathbb{R}$.
+Let $v(x,S)$ be a subset-compliant value function for $f$.
+Then the $d$-Shapley Values represent the function $f$ as a specific GAM that we denominate the Shapley-GAM.
+It is given by \\[1pt]

-where $\Phi_S^d(x)$ is given by $\Phi_S^d(x)=\sum_{L\subset S}(-1)^{|S|-|L|}v(x_{L},L)$.
-For the special case of the observational SHAP value function \eqref{eq:SHAP}, the component functions of the Shapley-GAM\footnote{Note that if we fix the point $x$, then the Shapley-GAM at $x$ is equivalent to the Moebious transform of the measure $v(x,\cdot)$.
-From this perspective, Theorem \ref{thm:shapley_gam} can be seen as an application of Theorem 2 in \citet{grabisch1997k}.} are given by